 Unfortunately, this is not always the case.
 Quite often sales teams either over-automate or automate the wrong things and actually cost themselves sales.
 Ringless voicemail drop, autodialers, predictive dialers, and even some email automations promise to automate sales outreach so reps can focus on leads they are in contact with, may actually turn off prospects and ruin potential deals.

 You must introduce automation into your sales team, but you should never automate the actual interactions between reps and prospects.
 Here’s what you should really automate in sales.

 The very first thing you should automate in sales are repeated, routine actions like activity recording and call data.
 When properly integrated with Salesforce, sales dialer applications can record what calls are placed, to who, when, and the outcome to your CRM.
+When layered with a sales cadence tool, the outcome becomes even more powerful.
 The automation of these basic activities not only alleviates the amount of administrative work each rep performs, it guarantees that all data will be complete and accurate within Salesforce.

 When it comes to inbound leads, response time is absolutely critical.
 Corporate spending on advertising has sold to over $22 billion per year, and it’s up to sales teams to recapture every penny.
 Speed alone is the most critical component of connecting with any inbound lead submitted on your site.
 In fact, one study found that if it takes longer than 5 minutes to contact a lead, the likelihood of reaching them plummets 100x.